codechefmarc/localist_drupal/README.md

    3. Rollback migrations: `drush mr <id_of_migration>`
    4. Reset failed migrations (review the status table (`drush ms`) to see any pending migrations): `drush mrs <id_of_migration>`
 4. Overridden migrations must be in your own custom module and that module needs to be enabled.
 5. Double and triple check for typos in the migration files.
-Make sure the field names, content type, taxonomy vocabularies, and machine names for the Localist API keys are correct.
+Make sure the field names, content types, taxonomy vocabularies, and machine names for the Localist API keys are correct.
+6. Use a tool like [Postman](https://www.postman.com) to load your Localist API endpoints to verify field names and data that should be returned.